telerik/winforms-docs/knowledge-base/tutorial-custom-theme-component.md

 ## Description

-This tutorial demonstrates a step by step tutorial how to create a theme component and integrate your [custom theme]({%slug customize-a-theme%}) inside the project.
+This tutorial demonstrates a step by step tutorial on how to create a theme component and integrate your [custom theme]({%slug customize-a-theme%}) inside the project.
 Thus, the theme will be available at design time as well.

 ## Solution